shakes76/PatternFlow/recognition/4576111-YOLO-ISICs(2018)/README.md

 ## Results:
 The results in the current version are optimal, achieving ~80% accuracy on the test set.
 This will be improved upon further.
 An example:
 <p align="center"><img src="./images/comparison.PNG" width="800"></p>
-Below will discuss a few notable points of interest the results from the current version.
+Below will discuss a few notable points of interest the results from the current version.<br/>
 1) The model converges around the 60 epoch mark.
 Tested until 200 epochs but no improvement in loss.
 <p align="center"><img src="./images/epochs.PNG" width="700"></p>
 2) There is a sudden drop off in loss from 1-10 epochs, as the model quickly optimises the bounding boxes (the result of no sigmoid activation function in the dense layer).
 <p align="center"><img src="./images/modelLoss.PNG" width="500"></p>